Skip to content

 When you sell your home for £1, or any other cost below fair market value, there are several legal and tax implications to consider:

-If the family member decides to rent the home back to you, you could be liable for income tax on the rental income
+• If the family member decides to rent the home back to you, they could be liable for income tax on the rental income

-Should there be an outstanding mortgage on the property, early redemption fees and stamp duty land tax may apply; however, stamp duty is exempt if the property is mortgage-free
+• If there is an outstanding mortgage on the property, early redemption fees and stamp duty may apply; however, stamp duty is exempt if the property is mortgage-free

-If the original owner dies within seven years of the sale, you may still need to pay inheritance tax
+• If the original owner dies within seven years of the sale, inheritance tax may still be payable

 Is it better to gift a house to a family member?

-Gifting property is another route, achievable through a deed of gift or transfer of gift.
-Before proceeding:
+Gifting property is another route, which you can do through a deed of gift or transfer of gift.

 How much does it cost to sell a home for £1?